-1972 Chevrolet C-20 Longhorn/Camper Special Build
+1972 Chevrolet C-20 Longhorn Build

 Very early on in my new life, I was asked to visit other kids in the hospitals whom now faced the same daunting realization I did not all that long ago.
-I didn’t think I had it all figured out yet myself but, I was determined to help — however I could.
+I didn’t think I had it all figured out yet myself, but I was determined to help — however I could.
 I knew the difference it made to me when someone showed me that life was not over just yet, and I wanted to give that same spark to anyone and everyone.
 It was time for me to spread my knowledge and passion.
 I was going to be the one to pay-it-forward.

-For the last 3 years, I have organized the handcycling program and events for the Triumph-Foundation, based in Canyon Country, CA. I coordinate and run multiple monthly ride clinics; introducing the sport of handcycling for individuals with spinal cord injuries.
-I also work with various other organizations such as: Think First Injury Prevention, Alpha Resource Center, and Cottage Rehabilitation Hospital lecturing at numerous schools, events, and attend support groups to provide peer support, and mentoring to individuals with SCI (spinal cord injuries).
+Fast forward a few years and a lifetime of experiences to when I meet the powers that be at Triumph Foundation.
+For the last 4 years, I coordinated and ran multiple monthly ride clinics, introducing the sport of handcycling to individuals with spinal cord injuries.
+I have also worked with various other organizations such as: Think First Injury Prevention, Alpha Resource Center, and Cottage Rehabilitation Hospital, lecturing at numerous schools, events, and attending support groups to provide peer support, and mentoring to individuals with spinal cord injuries.

 This soon-to-be resurrected old work horse needs to be put back in front of the plow once again, so to speak.
 In 1972, this truck started its life as a hauler and spent many a day with its extra-long bed filled with all manner of materials or carrying the family camper to destinations all over.
 Now, over 45 years later, it is getting put back on the road and back to doing what it does best.
 This time around it will be hauling bikes, skis, kayaks, and all sorts of outdoor gear all over the western United States to events promoting activity and adaptive adventures for people with disabilities.
 I will be taking the necessary knowledge, experience, and equipment to those in need.